layilin/SP23-33852/_annotations/book1_draft2.md

 10.45n fugitive Negroes.
 Runaway or escaped slaves.

 [plant] 10.45n tobacco, indigo, coffee, and cotton-plantations.
-Together, tobacco, indigo, coffee, and cotton were the four major agricultural commodities after sugar in the eighteenth-century Caribbean.
+Tobacco, indigo, coffee, and cotton also were major agricultural commodities in the eighteenth-century Caribbean.
 Tobacco (*Nicotiana tabacum*) is native to the Americas.
 Indigo (genus *Indigofera*) is found in tropical regions throughout the world.
 Various species are used in the production of blue dye.
 Commercial cotton (genus *Gossypium*) is produced from several different species, some of which are native to the Old World and others of which are native to the New World.
 Coffee is made from the roasted seeds of the genus *Coffea*. *Coffea arabica*, the most widely cultivated species, is native to northeast tropical Africa.

 [people] 10.45n King James.
 King James II of England and Ireland and James VII of Scotland (1633–1701).
 Son of Charles I, James II became king of England after the death of his brother, Charles II.
 He was the last Roman Catholic king of England and abdicated in 1688 during the Glorious Revolution.
 He was succeeded by his daughter Mary II and her husband William III of Orange.